A geometric Jacquet-Langlands correspondence for paramodular Siegel threefolds: The Picard-Lefschetz formula

-Moreover, the general theory tells us that $\beta$ is the Poincare dual of $\alpha$ up to a Tate twist, since $\mathbb{V}$ is self dual up to a Tate twist.
-The natural map (induced by \eqref{fundamentaltriangle})
+Additionally, the general theory tells us that $\beta$ is the Poincare dual of $\alpha$ up to a Tate twist, since $\mathbb{V}$ is self dual up to a Tate twist.
+Furthermore, the natural map (induced by \eqref{fundamentaltriangle})

-is an isomorphism by \cite[2.2.5.8]{SGA7}.
+is an isomorphism by 2.2.5.8 of Exposé XV of \cites{SGA7}.
 Taking the direct sum over $x \in \Sigma$ we get an isomorphism

 and under this identification $\beta$ factors as

 since cohomology with support in a proper subscheme factors through compactly supported cohomology.